 From your MyHornetWeb, select the “Money” Tab to access the Financial Aid section of your Account.
 Click on the link in the center of the screen for “Financial Aid Awards”, “Offered” awards require action by the student.

 If you are a new Direct Stafford Loan borrower, you will be prompted to complete Direct Loan Entrance Counseling and a Direct Loan Master Promissory at www.studentloans.gov (see the section below).

 Some awards are time-sensitive and may be canceled after 30 days of student inactivity.

-Complete and e-Sign a Direct Loan Master Promissory Note (MPN).
+First-time Morris College borrowers must complete the Direct Loan Master Promissory Note (MPN).

 More detailed loan information can be found, and these documents may be accessed, on the website by clicking on “How to Apply for Financial Aid” in the sidebar.